 Common, or Texas Common, has been produced in the United States since the early 1920.
 Common is similar to the "white stigma type" of St. Augustine that comes from the Caribbean and West Africa.

 Palmetto is a semi-dwarf St. Augustine grass that has greater tolerance to temperatures, shade and sun than other types of St. Augustine grasses.
-Palmetto is known for its bright color and fine texture.
+Palmetto is known for its brighter color and finer texture than other St. Augustine grasses.